alo9507/JustKeepClicking/content/blog/auth/index.md

     // account for the fact that you object is nil then return }

-// safely code knowing that ZERO errors occurred and your object is not nil :-)
+// safely code knowing that ZERO errors occurred and your return object is not nil :-)
 ```

 </div>

+<h4>Comprehensive Error Handling</h4>

+I want <span style="text-decoration: underline; font-weight: 900">something that let's me control how errors are presented to the consuming code.</span>

-Let's create an enum, `AuthError`, to house all the possible Errors we may encounted in Auth workflows, along with helpful error messages.
+Let's create an enum, `AuthError`, to house all the possible errors we may encounted in Auth workflows, along with helpful error messages.

+Included here are just a few.

 <div class="impl">